 And it has the right permission:

-For the last one, there is more to learn if you want to make it production-ready, for example, you could explore DynamoDB Storage Backend and Auto-unseal with AWS KMS.
+There is more to learn if you want to make it production-ready, for example, you could explore DynamoDB Storage Backend and Auto-unseal with AWS KMS.